aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Recognizers.md

 # Introduction to ramBaseRecognizer

 In RAMDanceToolkit 1.0.0, ramRecognizer is an experimental class.
-There are many case of analysis result which will be returned so currently this class doesn't have regular format.
-Please post an issue or send pull request if you have an ideas concerning this class.
+There are many cases of analysis result which will be returned, so currently this class doesn't have a regular format.
+Please post an issue or send pull request if you have an idea concerning this class.

 Current ramBaseRecognizer is empty: